Discover Cheltenham with megabus

 Cheltenham was built on its healing waters, which were discovered in the town some 300 years ago.
 And although a visit to the Pittville Pump Room is the closest you can now get to taking the waters, there are some excellent spas and spa hotels where you can get seriously pampered.
 Try Ellenborough Park, for one.

 Cheltenham: getting around

-When you travel to Cheltenham with megabus you can expect things like free WiFi onboard, plus a 20kg luggage allowance.
+When you travel to Cheltenham with megabus you can usually expect things like free WiFi* onboard, plus a 20kg luggage allowance.
 You can find out more about what’s included with your coach ticket on our onboard facilities page.

 In Cheltenham itself, walking is the best way to soak up the town’s beauty.
 Download a map and start exploring – lots of the streets in the centre are pedestrianised, so you won’t be battling with traffic.
 Or pop in to the tourist information centre at The Wilson – Cheltenham Art Gallery & Museum, on Clarence Street, for recommendations on where to visit.

 And Cheltenham Spa train station is about a 25-minute walk west out from the town centre.
 From here you can discover local areas like the county's capital of Gloucester, the Cotswolds and the Forest of Dean.